chornonoh-vova/NagraBankProject/DesktopClient/README.txt

-This is Desktop Client application
+This is a Desktop Client application
+Developed using Eclipse Oxygen IDE in Java